 Oxford Pre-Law Program

-For the 30th consecutive year, the Ohio State University and the University of Oxford will offer their Summer Pre-Law Program at the University of Oxford in Oxford, England.
+The Ohio State University and the University of Oxford have partnered since 1993 to offer their Summer Pre-Law Program at the University of Oxford in Oxford, England.
 The program, which is the oldest overseas pre-law program in existence, will be from June 26 to July 29, 2017.

 It is generally known that the American legal system developed out of Great Britain’s legal system, and the strong influence of English law is still apparent in our system of law.
 Studying in a university that, for some 900 years, has had a major role in developing the current Anglo-American legal system, is valuable preparation for students who are contemplating studying law in America.
 In addition, we specifically devote time to helping pre-law students hone the skills necessary for success in American law schools.